pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 2. Configuring TLS and credentials on the client Side
 3. Having the TLS and auth parameters take effect

-Each of the above tasks are discussed in the following sub-sections.
+These steps are discussed in the following sub-sections.

 ### Configuring TLS and Auth Parameters for the Services